Upside Down

 The word ‘orientation’ comes from Latin oriens — ‘east.’

-Medieval maps placed east at the top because that’s where Paradise was.
-Arab cartographers put south at the top because Mecca was to the south.
+Medieval maps placed east at the top because that’s where Paradise was — the word “orientation” itself is a fossil of that practice.
+Arab cartographers put south at the top: al-Idrisi’s Tabula Rogeriana (1154), engraved on a six-foot silver disc for the King of Sicily, was the most accurate world map for three centuries — and it had south on top.
 Ancient Egyptians followed the Nile: south was upstream, south was up.

 North claimed the top of the map around 500 years ago, when European navigators standardised their compass-centric view and the printing press locked it in place.
 It was never inevitable.
 It was a decision — and like all decisions, it carried politics.